nicolascouvrat/json-parser/README.md

 ## Installation

 After cloning this repository, run `make` from the `src` directory.
+You can then install using `make install` (this might require administrator privileges).

 The code is fully covered by tests, that can be launched using `make test`.